KevinMarquette/kevinmarquette.github.io/_posts/2016-11-06-powershell-hashtable-everything-you-wanted-to-know-about.md

 All of a sudden this hashtable starts to feel and act like an object.
 It is still a collection of things, so all the examples above still apply.
 We just approach it from a different point of view.

-## Ordered hashtables
-By default, hashtables are not ordered (or sorted).
-In the traditional context, the order does not matter when you always use a key to access values.
-You may find that when using it to hold properties that you may want them to stay in the order that you define them.
-Thankfully, there is a way to do that with the `ordered` keyword.

-    $person = [ordered]@{
-        name = 'Kevin'
-        age  = 36
-    }

-Now when you enumerate the keys and values, they will stay in that order.

 ## Checking for keys and values
 In most cases, you can just test for the value with something like this: